mariamiguel01/Keratitis_Classifier/README.md

-### **Study Overview**
-Keratitis, an inflammatory condition of the cornea, is a significant cause of visual impairment in low- and middle-income countries (LMICs).
-The condition can be caused by bacteria, fungi, or amoeba, and timely, accurate diagnosis is essential for selecting the appropriate treatment and preserving vision.
-In LMICs, however, the limited availability and high cost of laboratory diagnostics often result in reliance on less accurate clinical observation.
-This study aimed to develop a deep learning framework to assist in diagnosing the source of keratitis infections using a Brazilian cornea dataset.

-### **Dataset**
-- **Source**: Brazilian cornea dataset
-- **Total Observations**: 24,692
-- **Positive Infection Cases**: 2,064
-  - **Breakdown**:
-    - Bacteria: 56.98%
-    - Fungi: 13.42%
-    - Amoeba: 10.03%
-    - Bacteria and Fungi: 10.32%
-    - Amoeba and Bacteria: 9.26%

-### **Methodology**

-#### **1. Biometric Feature Prediction**
-This step aimed to assess whether biometric features like sex and age could be predicted from infected eye photographs.

-- **Sex Prediction**:
-  - **Model**: DenseNet121 (pre-trained on ImageNet)
-  - **Method**: 10-fold cross-validation for binary classification
-  - **Performance**: AUROC between 0.8790-0.8994 on the test set

-- **Age Group Prediction**:
-  - **Model**: DenseNet121 (pre-trained on ImageNet)
-  - **Method**: 10-fold cross-validation for binary classification
-  - **Classes**:
-    - 0-18 years old
-    - 18-40 years old
-    - 40-65 years old
-    - More than 65 years old
-  - **Performance**: AUROC between 0.8331-0.8624 on the test set

-#### **2. Disease Prediction**
-Three approaches were implemented for infection type classification:

-- **First Approach**:
-  - Three separate DenseNet models (pre-trained on ImageNet) were responsible for binary classification of each infection type.

-- **Second Approach (Multitask V1)**:
-  - A shared DenseNet backbone was used with three parallel classification layers, each responsible for one infection type (bacteria, fungi, amoeba).

-- **Third Approach (Multitask V2)**:
-  - A similar DenseNet backbone with a multi-head classification layer for multitask learning.

-#### **3. Model Enhancements**
-- **Clinical Loss Function**: Applied to the multitask V2 architecture.
-- **Adaptive Threshold Methodology**: Youden’s Statistic was used to improve classification thresholds.

-#### **Performance Comparison**
-The performance was compared across the models, with Multitask V2 using clinical loss considered the best.
-Results across 10 folds for AUROC on the test set:

-- **Bacteria**: 0.7413-0.7740
-- **Fungi**: 0.8395-0.8725
-- **Amoeba**: 0.9448-0.9616

-### **Influence of Identity Features on Disease Prediction**
-- **Statistical Analysis**:
-  - **Sex**: T-test results indicated that sex significantly affects amoeba infection predictions.
-  - **Age**: ANOVA results showed that age significantly affects fungi and bacteria infection predictions.

-However, a more balanced dataset (age-wise) is recommended for more conclusive results.

-### **Conclusion**
-- The study successfully developed a deep learning framework that can accurately predict bacterial, fungal, and amoebic keratitis using corneal photographs.
-- **Biometric Information**: Both sex and age were identifiable from the images, suggesting the potential benefit of using disentanglement techniques to ensure diagnosis models rely purely on medical features rather than demographic characteristics.
+## 1. **Context and Study Goals**
+Keratitis is a significant cause of visual impairment, particularly in low- and middle-income countries (LMICs), where it accounts for around 10% of cases.
+This condition is often caused by bacterial, fungal, or amoebic infections.
+Due to limited access to laboratory diagnostics, clinicians in LMICs must often rely on clinical observation alone, which is less accurate.
+The goal of this study was to develop a deep learning framework capable of diagnosing the source of infection from corneal images, aiding more timely and accurate decision-making.

+## 2. **Dataset Definition**
+The study utilized a dataset of corneal images collected from a Brazilian cohort, comprising 24,692 observations.
+Of these, 2,064 were confirmed cases of infection, with the following distribution:
+- **56.98%** bacterial infections
+- **13.42%** fungal infections
+- **10.03%** amoeba infections
+- **10.32%** bacterial and fungal co-infections
+- **9.26%** amoeba and bacterial co-infections.

+These images underwent preprocessing and were used to train and test the deep learning models.

+## 3. **Patient Feature Prediction (Age and Sex)**
+To evaluate how much biometric information (age and sex) could still be detected from infected corneal images, a DenseNet121 model pre-trained on ImageNet was used with a 10-fold cross-validation methodology:
+- **Sex Prediction:** A binary classifier was trained to predict sex from corneal images, achieving an AUROC of **0.8790-0.8994** on the test set.
+- **Age Prediction:** A multi-class classifier was trained to categorize age into four groups (0-18, 18-40, 40-65, and 65+ years).
+The AUROC ranged from **0.8331-0.8624** on the test set.

+Several metrics, confusion matrices, and saliency maps were used for evaluation.

+## 4. **Disease Prediction**
+Three approaches were compared for predicting the type of infection:
+1. **Single-task Approach:** Separate DenseNet architectures for each infection (bacteria, fungi, and amoeba).
+2. **Multitask Approach V1:** A shared DenseNet backbone with parallel classification layers for each infection type.
+3. **Multitask Approach V2:** A DenseNet backbone with a multi-head classification layer for multitask learning.

+The best results were obtained with **Multitask V2** combined with a **Clinical Loss Function** and an **Adaptive Threshold Methodology (Youden’s Statistic)**.
+The AUROC values on the test set were:
+- **Bacteria:** 0.7413-0.7740
+- **Fungi:** 0.8395-0.8725
+- **Amoeba:** 0.9448-0.9616

+## 5. **Patient Feature Influence on Diagnosis**
+To evaluate whether age and sex influence the infection predictions, statistical analyses were performed:
+- **Sex Influence:** A T-test revealed that sex significantly affects the prediction of amoeba infections.
+- **Age Influence:** ANOVA showed that age significantly affects the predictions of bacterial and fungal infections.

+However, further analysis with a balanced age distribution is needed for stronger conclusions about the influence of age on the predictions.

+## 6. **Conclusion**
+This study demonstrated that it is possible to accurately predict the type of keratitis infection (bacterial, fungal, or amoebic) from corneal images using deep learning techniques.
+Additionally, age and sex information were found to be identifiable from the corneal photographs, suggesting the potential need for disentanglement strategies to ensure diagnosis focuses solely on medical features.
+These findings provide promising insights for improving diagnostic accuracy in LMICs where resources are limited.